Updated March. 22, 2018

 What is the registration period to become a member of UCHU-AA?

-UCHU-AA’s registration will be open from July 1 until the last day of August 31 each homeschooling year.
-Exceptions to this will be considered on a case by case basis.
+UCHU-AA’s registration will be open from August 1 until the last day of July 31 each homeschooling year.

 How many membership cards will I receive?